Fix-It Tech Events

 Bringing people together through education and technology

-The Fix-It Tech program continues in 2017, thanks to the support of dedicated volunteers and community partners!
+The Fix-It Tech program continues thanks to the support of dedicated volunteers and community partners!
+The program has transitioned from the City IT Department to be led by volunteers.
+You can still find upcoming event details and program history below.

 Fix-It Tech is a free community technology education event providing computer repair, education and resources.